6lr6lr/file_in_image/README.md

 ## FAQ

-1. does it virus?
-   no its not a virus cuz i bearly know how to trun python to exe 😭😭
-2. does even it work?
+1. does even it work?
    yes at least on my MAIN pc
    if it not work on your pc then contact me for info